IsaacNgungi/IsaacNgungi/README.md

   - Project collaborations
   -
   ## 📫 How to reach me:
-  Email - isaackmumo2@gmail.com | linkedin
+  Email - isaackmumo2@gmail.com | www.linkedin.com/in/isaack-mumo-